UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Compare provider service records and check PUCT data for official complaint history.

-Customer service is where TXU Energy often aims to differentiate itself.
-As a legacy provider in Texas, they have invested heavily in their customer support infrastructure.
-J.D.
-Power publishes retail electric provider satisfaction research annually, and rankings vary by year and region.
-TXU often performs well in these studies regarding billing clarity and support.
-Their mobile app is also widely praised for being user-friendly and helping customers track usage in real-time.
+Customer service is a major differentiator in the deregulated energy market.
+As a legacy provider in Texas, TXU Energy has invested heavily in its customer support infrastructure.
+The company frequently performs well in independent retail electric provider satisfaction research, specifically earning high marks for billing clarity and multi-channel support.
+Their mobile app is also widely praised for being user-friendly, allowing customers to track usage trends in real-time and adjust their consumption accordingly.

 Illustration comparing TXU Energy for night usage and Constellation for steady fixed rates.